dgtaylor9/TargetDisquisition/Readme.md

 The idea is to provide quantitative analysis of shot grouping of a single marksmanship target.

 ## History
-The original version of this project was written in the early 2000's with XCode, as an OS X native Quartz application.
-Sometime around 2010ish, it was ported to pure Java/Swing, to be run from a jar file on any platform.
+The original version of this project was written in late 2003 with XCode, as an OS X native Quartz application.
+In early 2010, it was ported to pure Java/Swing, to be run from a jar file on any platform.

 ## Run